 Earlier in life you'll want to invest more aggressively to obtain more growth, because you don't have that many assets yet.

-This is when you want much more of your portfolio in stocks as opposed to bonds – though you should have a good spread in each.
+This is when you want much more of your portfolio in stocks instead of bonds – though you should have a good spread in each.

 Later on in life, you'll usually have more assets on hand that you still want to grow, but also want to protect from market exposure.

-This is when you'll want to put your assets into more stable investments, trading your higher rates of return for less risk, often in the form of bonds.
+This is when you'll start putting your assets into more defensive investments, trading your higher rates of return for less risk, often in the form of bonds.

 You'll still want to have a good portion invested into both stocks and bonds for a healthy, diversified portfolio that both grows and is resistant to risk.